open-quantum-safe/liboqs-cpp/README.md

 `oqs::KEMs` and `oqs::Sigs`, containing only static member functions that provide information related to the available key encapsulation mechanisms or signature mechanism, respectively.

 `oqs::KeyEncapsulation` and/or `oqs::Signature` must be instantiated with a string identifying one of mechanisms supported by liboqs; these can be enumerated using the `oqs::KEMs::get_enabled_KEM_mechanisms()` and `oqs::Sigs::get_enabled_sig_mechanisms()` member functions.

+Support for alternative RNGs is provided by the `include/rand/rand.h` header file, which exports its functions in `namespace oqs::rand`.
+This header file must be explicitly included in order to activate the support for alternative RNGs.

 The wrapper also defines a high resolution timing class, `oqs::Timer<>`.